 The advantage of this module is that you will even be able to find millions of fairly fast queries which could be the reason for a high load.
 In addition to that, pg_stat_statements will tell you about the I/O behavior of various types of queries.
 The downside is that it can be fairly hard to track down individual slow queries which are usually fast but sometimes slow.

 Tracking down slow queries and bottlenecks in PostgreSQL is easy, assuming that you know which technique to use when.
-This post should simply give you a fast overview of what is possible and what can be done to track down performance issues.
+Use the slow query log to track down individual slow statements. auto_explain will help you to understand which slow queries are due to bad execution plans.
+Finally, pg_stat_statements, the Swiss army knife of PostgreSQL, will help you to understand which groups of queries might all be working together to slow your system down.
+This post gives you a quick overview of what’s possible and what can be done to track down performance issues.

 Update: see my 2021 blog post on pg_stat_statements for more detailed information on that method.